bbarrilleaux/ChromosomeHistogram/README.md

 Usage:
 -----

-*drawHist.sh*: Generates graphs of all files in the current directory with a "bed" extension, saving them as PNG files with the same name appended with "-graph.png".
+*drawHist.sh*: One-line shell script to generate graphs of all files in the current directory with a "bed" extension, with no score data, saving them as PNG files with the same name appended with "-graph.png".
+Call with no arguments.

+*drawHist.r*: Call it like this: `Rscript drawHist.r filename startcol endcol scorecol`, where the three col numbers indicate which columns contain the relevant pieces of information.
+Enter 0 for endcol and/or scorecol to ignore those columns in the analysis.

 [ggplot2]: http://ggplot2.org
 [facet wrapping]: http://wiki.stdout.org/rcookbook/Graphs/Facets%20(ggplot2)/